The Delltones: 2000-2015 : New millennium

 In mid 2011, Danny Mayers left the group.
+He died in 2025, aged 77.
 Founding member Wilson, in concert with the other Delltones, continued to tour as a four-part harmony ensemble.

 In 2012, on behalf of The Delltones in all their various forms, Wilson accepted "The Life Achievement Award" from the Australian Club Entertainment Awards.

 In 2014, The Delltones released a new album Harmony and Rock ’n’ Roll that's Good for The Soul, celebrating the return to the four-part harmony sound that epitomized the original Delltones.

 2016: Delltones disband

 In 2016, drummer, Merv Dick, and guitarist, Rod ‘Woody’ Finlayson, took legal action seeking long service leave payments they perceived they were eligible for after being members of the band for 31 years.
 They were unsuccessful in their claim.
 These actions ultimately led to the Delltones’ demise after almost 60 years.
 Peewee retired, however there is speculation of a future tour with a new line-up and fans continue to ask if the band will come together for a final farewell tour.

-Overall since 1958, more than 20 names have graced the stage as members of the Delltones to audiences in Australia, UK, Asia/Pacific and Europe.
+Overall since 1958, more than 20 names have performed as members of the Delltones to audiences in Australia, UK, Asia/Pacific and Europe.

 In 2018, the song "Get A Little Dirt On Your Hands" was featured during the ending credits of the Australian television program Mr In between, season 1, episode 6.